Bi-Objective Lexicographic Optimization in Markov Decision Processes with Related Objectives: Introduction

-In both cases, our solution to these (lexicographic) bi-objective problems can be implemented by using two calls to \textsc{Storm} or \textsc{PRISM}.
+In both cases, our solution to these (lexicographic) bi-objective problems can be implemented by using two calls to off-the-shelf tools like \textsc{Storm} or \textsc{PRISM}, thus resulting in a polynomial-time solution.
 We report on experimental results for the Frozen Lake example that validate the need and practicality of our approach.
 Finally, we discuss other instances of multi-objective problems where our approach naturally generalizes.